This pair of coastal themed end tables are fun and pretty darn easy to create!

 To get a good clean edge it’s imperative to use a good brush!

-Sorry, picture is a little blurry… hard to take a picture with your left hand while your right hand is painting an edge. :/ Regardless, you can see how I ever so carefully just go slightly over, covering the pencil lines and paint into the wet blue paint.
+Sorry, picture is a little blurry… hard to take a picture with your left hand while your right hand is painting an edge. :/ Regardless, you can see how I ever so carefully just go slightly over the pencil line to be sure it is covered.
+I also paint into the wet blue paint.

 After 2 more coats of blue for the waves,

-and a salmon-y pink red edge… that’s was after I first tried the blue matching the waves for the edge detail, but decided it needed more oomph, so I tried a dark navy blue, nope, still not right, then I tried this salmon color, which happens to coordinate with the quilt on the bed these table will be next to, I really liked that fun ‘pop’ of color edging the table…
+and a salmon pink/red edge… that’s was after I first tried the blue matching the waves for the edge detail, but decided it needed more oomph, so I tried a dark navy blue, nope, still not right, then I tried this salmon color, which happens to coordinate with the quilt on the bed these table will be next to, I really liked that fun ‘pop’ of color edging the table…

 the tables are done with this phase.
-If you wanted you could stop right here and be done.
+I could have stopped right here…

 with some 220 grit sandpaper in my sanding block, I gently sanded the edges to create a worn look on the paint job.